Wernfried/xml-twig/doc/twig.md

 <a name="Twig+first"></a>

 ### twig.first ⇒ [<code>Twig</code>](#Twig)
 Returns the first matching element.
-This is usally the first child element
+This is usually the root element

 **Kind**: instance property of [<code>Twig</code>](#Twig)
 **Returns**: [<code>Twig</code>](#Twig) - - The first element